 Builder grade low price doors almost always have excessive reveals, the narrow gap between the door slab and the jamb itself.
 Wide gaps allows for doors to "fall" in the opening over time, a common problem with doors using inexpensive hinges.
 This is why doors "stick" or rub, it's because the door has fallen or shifted in the opening.
 Since there is limited money to be made on inexpensive doors, the manufacturer limits their warranty expense by creating these excessive reveals or gaps.
 This allows the door to "fall" further before sticking, resulting in less service calls and warranty issues.

 There are other options to buying a builder grade door unit.
-One is to seek out quality name brand doors, such as Andersen, Peachtree, Marvin, and Pella (not the Pella doors sold through Lowe's — these are knockoffs from the real deal).
+One is to seek out quality name brand doors, such as Andersen, Provia, Marvin, and Pella (not the Pella doors sold through Lowe’s — these are knockoffs from the real deal).
 These name brand doors are generally sold through independent door shops and will command higher prices, but the quality far exceeds doors sold at the home improvement warehouses.

 There is as much difference in door companies as there are in door quality.
 Several things to look out for and confirm up front are:

-In conclusion, it pays to shop, compare and ask questions.
+In conclusion, it pays to shop, compare, and ask questions.
 Be informed as to what a good door really is.
 Deal with companies that will spend time with you answering questions, has numerous references and a strong community presence.
 Beware of those who pressure you into making a decision before obtaining all the facts.
-Look for a large selection of products to insure your door is as special as the home it's installed into.
+Look for a large selection of products to ensure your door is as special as the home it’s installed into.

 We invite you to call us at 904-880-7778 or email sales@dreamdoors.com if you have additional questions or visit our showroom at 5220 Shad Road in Jacksonville.